Unsupervised Learning of Neurosymbolic Encoders: Introduction

-Our learning algorithm is grounded in the VAE framework \cite{kingma2013auto,mnih2014neural}, where the goal is to learn a neurosymbolic encoder coupled with a standard neural decoder.
-A key challenge is that the space of programs is combinatorial, which we tackle via a tight integration between standard VAE training with modern program synthesis methods \cite{shah2020learning}.
-We further show how to incorporate ideas from adversarial information factorization \cite{creswell2017adversarial} and enforcing capacity constraints \cite{burgess2018understanding, dupont2018learning} in order to mitigate issues such as posterior and index collapse in the learned representation.
+Our learning algorithm is grounded in the VAE framework \citep{kingma2013auto,mnih2014neural} and aims to discover a neurosymbolic encoder coupled with a standard neural decoder.\footnote{Some prior work have studied the complementary problem of learning (neuro-)symbolic decoders (e.g,.~\cite{ellis2017learning,feinman2020learning}).
+See Section \ref{sec:related} for more discussion.} A key challenge here is that the space of programs in a DSL is combinatorial.
+We tackle this problem by assuming programs to be differentiable and by tightly integrating standard VAE training with modern program synthesis methods \citep{chaudhuri2021neurosymbolic,shah2020learning}.
+We further show how to incorporate ideas from adversarial information factorization \citep{creswell2017adversarial} and enforcing capacity constraints \citep{burgess2018understanding, dupont2018learning} in order to mitigate issues such as posterior and index collapse in the learned representation.

+Programmatic descriptions from neurosymbolic encoders are especially useful in behavior analysis \citep{segalin2020mouse,sun2020task}, where domain experts routinely interpret clusters of behaviors as part of an analysis workflow.
+Accordingly, our experimental evaluation focuses on this setting.
+By integrating domain knowledge using program synthesis, we demonstrate that our clusters are inherently interpretable and better aligned with human-annotated labels across multiple behavior analysis datasets.
+To validate the end-to-end practicality for analysis workflows, we integrate our automatically learned programs into a state-of-the-art behavior analysis framework, Task Programming \citep{sun2020task}, that typically relies on expert-crafted programs, and demonstrate competitive performance using our automatically synthesized programs.

-We evaluate our neurosymbolic encoding approach in multiple behavior analysis domains.
-We show that our approach can significantly outperform purely neural encoders in extracting semantically meaningful representations of behavior (e.g., one latent variable might correspond whether agents are interacting or not interacting), as measured by standard unsupervised metrics such as purity.
-We further explore the flexibility of our approach, by showing that performance can be robust across different DSL designs by domain experts, and that the domain-specific features are more naturally exploited by programs (i.e., they offer no benefit when provided as input to neural encoders).
-We finally showcase the practicality of our approach on downstream tasks, by incorporating our approach into a state-of-the-art self-supervised learning approach for behavior classification \cite{sun2020task} and show that our automatically-generated self-supervision rules are competitive with expert-crafted ones.
+To summarize, our contributions are: \begin{itemize} \item We propose a neurosymbolic approach to representation learning, in which part of the latent representation is produced by an interpretable encoder program, while the rest is computed using a neural network. \item We realize the approach via a learning algorithm that combines VAE training and program synthesis. \item We show that our approach can significantly outperform purely neural encoders in extracting semantically meaningful representations of behavior, as measured by standard unsupervised metrics. \item We further explore the flexibility of our approach, by showing that performance can be robust across different DSL designs by domain experts. \item We showcase the practicality of our approach on downstream tasks, by incorporating our approach into a state-of-the-art self-supervised learning approach for behavior analysis \citep{sun2020task}. \end{itemize}